 My digital life began at age 7 when I dialed-into America Online bulletin boards.
-Modems were very slow in 1982.

 Appearing in many publications including TechRepublic, Poynter, CBS Moneywatch, and Bank of America’s blog, I volunteer on the global board of directors of Social Media Club as their editorial director and I’m the founder of Social Media Breakfast North Shore.